phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 243043
+#Total Number of Tweets: 367266
-#Number of Clinton Tweets: 229248
+#Number of Trump Tweets: 243564
-#Number of Rubio Tweets: 75149
+#Number of Clinton Tweets: 229730
-#Number of Sanders Tweets: 51127
+#Number of Rubio Tweets: 75322
-#Number of Carson Tweets: 33377
+#Number of Sanders Tweets: 51409
-#Number of Bush Tweets: 25026
+#Number of Carson Tweets: 33443
-#Total Number of Tweets:
+#Number of Bush Tweets: 25086
 ---